almostengr/almostengrwebsite/web/docs/lifestyle/2021-05-05-toastmasters-ice-breaker-speech.md

 I titled my speech "Dr. Jekyll and Mr. Hyde" after the novel.
 Reason being is that I had a coaching call with Ryan Cox earlier in the year.
 In our discussion, he mentioned that I had a Dr. Jekyll and Mr. Hyde way of things.
-That I am known for working wtih technology, but also known for being a handyman and do it yourselfer.
-Those are commonly to distinct categories, but I have an unique skillset that merges the both of them together.
+That I am known for working with technology, but also known for being a handyman and do it yourselfer.
+Those are commonly two distinct categories, but I have an unique skillset that merges the both of them together.
 Following this title, I used those two different personalities and skillsets to be my first and second main points in my speech.
 From there, I connect the two main points by using my third main point as both of those roles